top of page

 Most buyers will have the property inspected by a licensed property inspector within the time frame that was agreed upon in the effective contract to purchase.
 Some buyers will have several different inspectors inspect the property, if they wish to obtain professional opinions from inspectors who specialize in a specific area (eg. roof, HVAC, structure).
 If the agreement is conditional upon financing, then the property will be appraised by a licensed appraiser to determine the value for the lending institution via third party.
 This is done so that the lending institution can confirm their investment in your property is accurate.
 A buyer of a commercial property may also have a complete environmental audit performed and/or soil test, if required by the lending institution.
 Finally, expect an appraiser from the lender’s company to review your property and verify that the sales price is appropriate.

-Final Walk-Through Inspection
+Final Walk-through Inspection

 More of a formality than anything else, the final inspection takes place the day before, or the day of the closing.
 The buyer visits the property to verify that all is in working order, everything is the same as when the buyer last viewed the property, and that there are no extra items left behind.
-I am ready to assist you should an unforeseen glitch pop up, even at this last stage.
+We are ready to assist you should an unforeseen glitch pop up, even at this last stage.
 If something at the property breaks down or the buyers’ loan does not pull through on time, there is no need to worry.
-I have encountered these problems before so we know how to handle them efficiently and in a stress-free manner.
+We have encountered these problems before so we know how to handle them efficiently and in a stress-free manner.

-Completing the sale
+Completing the Sale

-Once the negotiation of inspections and the inspection response is complete, I will help with the scheduling of the closing.
+Once the negotiation of inspections and the inspection response is complete, we will help with the scheduling of the closing.
 Closing, or “settlement,” is when both parties sign the final ownership and insurance paperwork, and the buyer becomes the legal owner of the home.
 The closing date depends on a number of factors, including how quickly the seller can move out of the home.
 A rule of thumb is to expect at least 30 days to closing because it gives the buyer and the lender an opportunity to complete all the paperwork.